 After dealing with appeals of cases where the main issue always seemed to be ineffective assistance of counsel, Lloyd decided to shift his focus from appeals to trials.
 Over the years he has represented more than 100 people charged with murder, most of them at trial.
 He has focused on trial advocacy — how to persuade a jury to vote in a way that they might not have expected to when they sat in the jury box.
 This interest in trial advocacy has carried over into both his criminal and his civil trial work.

-Lloyd has also been active with local, state and national bar associations.
+Lloyd has been active with local, state and national bar associations.
 He served as the Trial Notes Editor, Virginia Trial Lawyers Association Journal, 1990-2000; during that time he wrote many articles for the VTLA Journal, including “DNA Evidence After Spencer v.
 Commonwealth,” VTLA Journal, Jan.
 1990.
 He has also served on the Continuing Legal Education Committee of the VTLA.
 He served as President of the Charlottesville-Albemarle Criminal Bar Association, and was President of the Charlottesville-Albemarle Bar Association for the 2012-2013 year.
 He is also active in the American Association for Justice, the Virginia Trial Lawyers Association, the National Association of Criminal Defense Lawyers, and the Virginia Association of Criminal Defense Lawyers.
 He is a frequent lecturer on topics in criminal law, constitutional law and trial practice.
 He was recently named to the list of “SuperLawyers” in Virginia for criminal law.

-Lloyd is a frequent commenter for local and national television stations on matters involving criminal and constitutional law.
+Lloyd is a frequent analyst for local and national television stations on matters involving criminal and constitutional law.

 |Admitted:||1979, Virginia and U.S. District Court, Western and Eastern Districts of Virginia; 1982, U.S. Court of Appeals, Fourth Circuit; 1983, U.S. Supreme Court|